CounterpartyXCP/Documentation/docs/advanced/api-v1/api-v1-overview.md

 title: API v1 Overview
 ---

-**NOTE: This API is now EOL will soon be removed entirely.
+**NOTE: This API is now EOL and will soon be removed entirely.
 All node hosts are strongly encouraged to update to API v2 ASAP.**

 Counterparty Core provides a JSON RPC 2.0-based API based off of that of Bitcoin Core.
 It is the primary means by which other applications